 If you’re wondering when is the right time to chase a career in data – look no further because the time is now.
 Data chomping requires an army of specialists.
 There’s an acute shortage of two lakh professionals in data analytics.
 Professionals, who can derive insights and make informed decisions from data are in high demand.
-These roles broadly include, Data Engineers, Data Analysts, and Data Scientists.
+These roles broadly include Data Engineers, Data Analysts, and Data Scientists.
+As a result, data analytics courses are in high demand in India.

 What are the responsibilities of a Data Engineer?